Women in the Ukrainian military: Notable individuals

 Inna Derusova with her Defender of the Motherland Medal in January 2022.
 She was killed in the opening days of the February 2022 invasion, becoming the first woman to be posthumously named a Hero of Ukraine.

 In the opening days of the invasion, field medic Inna Derusova was said to have saved the lives of more than 10 soldiers during the Battle of Okhtyrka, before she was killed in a Russian artillery attack.
 On 12 March 2022, Derusova became the first woman to be posthumously awarded the highest national military title of Hero of Ukraine.
 During the invasion, Liubov Plaksiuk became the first woman to command an artillery division in the Ukrainian army.
 Tetyana Chubar, an artillery platoon commander, gained prominence on the internet after a video of her fighting during the Siege of Chernihiv went viral.
 Sarah Ashton-Cirillo is an American who initially worked as a journalist during the invasion before resigning to enlist as a combat medic in the Ukrainian military, later serving as a spokeswoman for the Territorial Defence Forces.

 Position

+Combat and noncombat roles

+"Until parliament passed a 2018 law, the military was patriarchal, and women were not legally allowed to serve in combat positions or study all disciplines at military universities.
+For example, [during the [War in Donbas], we had biathletes who were great snipers, but according to their documents, they were cooks.
+It was totally unfair.